 In short, vision correction procedures such as LASIK have an extremely high satisfaction rate among patients having FDA approvals for safety and effectiveness for the correction of nearsightedness, farsightedness, and astigmatism.
 Vision correction procedures such as LASIK permanently correct the visual defect.
 Glasses and contact lenses provide a temporary fix when they are worn.

 Interview your LASIK surgeon.
 No question should be left unasked.
-Vision correction procedures like LASIK are a surgical procedure requiring a medical doctor (MD) to perform the procedure.
+Vision correction procedures like LASIK are a surgical procedure requiring an ophthalmologists to perform the surgical procedure.
 Seek out ophthalmologists that make your final vision check their priority and is exactly where you discussed it would be prior to having the procedure.

 You probably have a price range and location in mind.
 Watch out for misleading advertisements that promise LASIK at a “low, low price” only to find that the “low, low price” covers only one part of the procedure and not the pre-op visit, post-op visits, the drops, or an enhancement should you need one (if your final vision is not exactly where you discussed it would be after surgery).

 Go with your gut.
 If you meet with a doctor that you trust and feel that they have your best interests at heart, go for it!
 Physicians of the Refractive Surgery Alliance work towards bringing the benefits of refractive surgery to more people and are committed to offer the best service to their patients.

 Talk to a LASIK / Vision Correction surgeon to see if you too can see the world with perfect vision.